senaonp/senaonp/README.md

-engineer developing cloud architectures ☁️ | educational background is in bioengineering 🧬 and self-studied programming
+web developer 💻 with an education in bioengineering 🧬

 -----